Ohio Bar Exam

 Ohio has a two-step process:

-Application to Register as a Candidate for Admission (aka: Character & Fitness): November 17th of your 2L year.
+Application to Register as a Candidate for Admission (aka: Character & Fitness): November 15, 2018

 Preliminary application that includes a character questionnaire providing background information regarding the applicant.
 Triggers an investigation of the applicant’s character, fitness, and moral qualifications to practice.

 - For more information, go to the Ohio Character & Fitness page.